Many have argued that we’ve stagnated in the world of atoms. This is true in the world of bits, too.

 We’ve sold software to businesses for decades under the premise that it will improve their productivity.
 Do more with less, we said.
 But after capturing the initial benefits of digitization, we’ve achieved very little that’s truly transformative.
 Every business app is still a CRUD interface with a custom database.
 We’ve improved the design and made it easier to update and access.
 But ask yourself: what has fundamentally changed in an ERP or your favorite category over the last two decades?
 We promised Jarvis but delivered JavaScript instead.

-Meanwhile, businesses spend billions annually on software, nearing 10-15% of total spend.
+Meanwhile, businesses spend billions annually on software, nearing 10-20% of total revenue.
 While budgets keep inflating, the ROI has not improved commensurately, leading to a frustrating stagflation for customers.

 What would a non-linear jump from this status quo look like?